geochti/geochti/README.md

 - 👋 Hi, I’m @geochti
-- 👀 I’m interested in IOT devices and space ships
+- 👀 I’m interested in IoT devices and space ships
-- 🌱 I’m currently learning english ;)
+- 🌱 I’m currently learning english ;) (i'm living in France)
-- 💞️ I’m looking to collaborate on a secret project
+- 💞️ I’m looking to collaborate on a secret project for a new IoT devices
 - 📫 How to reach me : by email for this moment.

 <!---